 Turn on Continued Conversation

-On your Android phone or tablet, open the Google Home app .
+- On your phone or tablet, open the Google Home app .

 Note: When you turn on Continued Conversation, it's on for all devices that you have set up.
-To see which devices this setting applies to, tap Account Settings or More settings Assistant tab Continued Conversation .
+To see which devices this setting applies to, tap Settings then scroll to "Google Assistant services," tap More settings Assistant Continued Conversation .

-How it worksSay “Hey Google” and ask your question or give a command.
-You’ll know your Assistant is listening if the LED lights on top of the device are spinning (Google Home) or pulsing (Google Home Mini and Google Home Max).
+How it worksSay “Ok Google” and ask your question or give a command.
+You’ll know your Assistant is listening if the LED lights on top of the device are spinning (Google Home) or pulsing (Google Nest Mini (2nd gen), Google Home Mini (1st gen), Google Home Max, Google Nest Hub, and Google Nest Hub Max).
 After your Assistant responds, it listens for about 8 seconds for your follow-up questions.

-Example: Say “Hey Google, what’s the weather like today?”
+Example: Say “Ok Google, what’s the weather like today?”
 After your Assistant shares today’s weather, you can ask “And what about tomorrow?” and get the forecast.

 End the conversation